robert17/iotf-rtd/docs/libraries/python.rst

 deviceCli.publishEvent(event="greeting", msgFormat="json", data=myData)
 ```

-Also, as part of this change, events and commands sent as format "json" will not be assumed to meet the [IOTF JSON Payload Specification](https://docs.internetofthings.ibmcloud.com/messaging/payload.html#iotf-json-payload-specification).
+Also, as part of this change, events and commands sent as format "json" will not be assumed to meet the `IOTF JSON Payload Specification <https://docs.internetofthings.ibmcloud.com/messaging/payload.html#iotf-json-payload-specification>`__.
 The default client behaviour will be to parse commands and events with format "json" as a generic JSON object only.
 Only messages sent as format "json-iotf" will default to being decoded in this specification.
 This can be easily changed with the following code.

 ```python
 import ibmiotf.device